lrussellgd/SKMiner/README.md

 You will need these libraries to build from source:

-jansson 2.7, boost 1.56.0, OpenSSL
+jansson 2.7, boost 1.56.0, OpenSSL, json spirit

 You will also need the AMD ADL files.
 See the readme.txt in /source/ADL_SDK

+and of course the AMD APP SDK

 Windows users can build from source right now, providing you have the libraries.
 I built using VS2013.